Is a solar photovoltaic (PV) system right for you?

 - Member informs CTEC of completed installation and requests on-site inspection by CTEC.

-- CTEC inspects system and approves interconnection or requests changes to installation.
+- CTEC inspects the system and approves interconnection or requests changes to the installation.

-- Upon approval, CTEC executes agreement and informs Billing Department of interconnection, with notice of metering option selected by Member.
+- Upon approval, CTEC executes the agreement and informs Billing Department of interconnection, with notice of the metering option selected by the Member.